 - Tour of the Bodleian Library, including the 15th-century Divinity School, Convocation House, Chancellor’s Court and Duke Humfrey’s medieval library

 - Merton College: Library, Chapel & Beerbohm Room

-We then make our way to Merton College, founded in 1264, to visit the Old Library (1371-78), the Chapel (with Sir Thomas Bodley’s memorial) and the Beerbohm room.
+Following some time at leisure, we make our way to Merton College, founded in 1264, to visit the Old Library (1371-78), the Chapel (with Sir Thomas Bodley’s memorial) and the Beerbohm room.
 The Merton Library is the oldest continuously functioning library for scholars in the world.
 Its fine collection includes medieval manuscripts, early printed books, and the papers of distinguished members of the College including T.S.
 Eliot.
 Our tour will include a display of some of these great treasures.

 The evening is at leisure and you may wish to visit the Christ Church Cathedral for choral evensong.
 (Overnight Oxford) B